CharlieC115/MS2-Trivia-World/README.md

 Fix - Added media quries and made some small changes to margins.

+#### Navbar links

+Expected - Navbar links and title will direct to the respective page and the title will act as an additional home link.

+Testing - Clicked on all the links inside each page.

+Result - All navbar elements working.

+#### Test text to background colour contrast

+Expected - it's expected that there is a clear contrast between text colour and background colour throughout the site.

+Testing - Used google inspect to hover over all texts and check contrast is ticked.
+Also read everything to check it was all clearly visible.

+Result - All text has a good contrast between itself and background colour.

+#### Submit Buttons

+Expected - Buttons will submit the data filled out in the form to the owner and enlarge when hovered over.

+Testing - Filed out the quiz ideas forms and submited and hovered over submit button.

+Result- Data was submitted and emailed to the host and buttons responded as expected.

+#### Social Links

+Expected - To be directed to the respective site.

+Testing - Clicked on all social links to see where they linked to.
+Also checked the :hover pseudo element is working by hovering on and off the links.

+Result - All links responded as expected and linked to the appropriate sites.

+#### Tested Navbar responsiveness

+Expected - Navbar items will stay inline fit within the page.

+Testing - Tested this by expanding and contracting the window size inside google inspect.

+Result - Responded as expected, navbar collapses into hamburger menu under 576px.

 ### Compatibility Testing

+This site was tested across the following devices and browsers:

+#### Devices

+* Hp Laptop using windows 10 home
+* Honor 20 pro mobile phone

+#### Browsers

+* Google Chrome
+* Mozila Fox
+* Microsoft Edge

 ### User Story Testing

 ### Issues and Bugs
 ### Performance Testing
 ### Code Validation